BNB-Dev/Sniper-Calls-Bot/README.md

 ## Overview

-**Sniper Calls Bot** is a state-of-the-art automated trading tool developed by **Solana experts**, specifically designed for meme coins.
+**Sniper Calls Bot** is a state-of-the-art automated trading tool developed by **BNB experts**, specifically designed for meme coins.
 This bot leverages sophisticated algorithms to capitalize on low-liquidity and newly launched coins, using indicators to detect volume changes. **Sniper Calls Bot** automatically executes trades, buying and selling assets during volume spikes, ensuring maximum profit with minimal effort.
 Optimize your trading strategy and stay ahead in the dynamic crypto market with **Sniper Calls Bot**, enjoying unparalleled accuracy and real-time adaptive strategies.

 ![Sniper Calls Bot](static/screenshot.png)

-\* __Phantom Wallet may show you a warning.
+\* __Wallet may show you a warning.
 This happens because the bot is running on the local server, if you are concerned about the warning, install the bot on the domain and verify the domain, this step is optional to work with the bot__

 ## Features